 Plans with Low-Quality Ratings

-While most advertisements will boast 5-star rated plans, there are arguably more plans with low ratings.
-These low-rated plans typically have complaints and issues ranging from not covering procedures to poor customer service.
+While most advertisements will boast 5-star plans, there are arguably more plans with low ratings.
+Low-rated plans typically have complaints and issues ranging from not covering procedures to poor customer service.
 Some are even slow at paying claims.

 Similar to Original Medicare, these Medicare Advantage plans also have gaps in coverage that can represent high costs to a Medicare beneficiary.
 While it’s true that these plans limit the amount you can spend annually and have fixed co-pays for most services.
 Some expensive items and services have the same cost share as Original Medicare.